darena-solutions/bluebuttonpro-public/docs/source/dev-portal/sandboxes.md

 ## MeldRx Sandbox

-When you create an account on the *MeldRx DevSphere*, you are automatically provisioned your own personal *MeldRx Sandbox*.
+When you create an account on the *MeldRx Dev Portal*, you are automatically provisioned your own personal *MeldRx Sandbox*.
 This sandbox is a complete FHIR server that you can use to test your SMART-on-FHIR apps.

 The *MeldRx Sandbox* comes pre-loaded with data so that you can begin testing immediately.
 See the [MeldRx Sandbox](#technical-reference-meldrx-sandbox) reference for more details.

+The *MeldRx Sandbox* exists so that developers can test their applications on the MeldRx platform.
+No real data should be entered into this environment.
+The sandbox environment is also updated more frequently than the production environment.
+It is possible that some features exist in the sandbox environment but have not met our quality assurance guidelines to move on to the production environment just yet.

 ## Linked Sandbox